PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Architecture and Framework Overview

 \subsection{Target Architecture Model}

-We model the accelerator as a set of controllable power-managed units $D=\{D_1,\dots,D_K\}$, where each unit may correspond to a coarse DVFS-controlled domain or a finer-grained gated memory unit.
-In our target architecture, these units include coarse DVFS domains (e.g., compute, feeder, and the RRAM memory subsystem) as well as finer-grained memory units, such as independently power-gated memory banks.
+We model the accelerator as a set of controllable power-managed units $D=\{D_1,\dots,D_K\}$, where each unit may correspond to a coarse DVFS-controlled domain (e.g., compute, feeder, and the RRAM memory subsystem) or a finer-grained gated memory unit.
 Each unit operates either at a selected voltage rail or in an active/gated state, depending on its control granularity.
 Inference executes as a sequence of operations derived from the neural-network dataflow graph.
 In our prototype system, these operations correspond to neural-network layers, although the formulation applies more generally to any sequence of computational phases.
-Although our evaluation focuses on a systolic-array accelerator with SRAM buffers and RRAM-based weight storage, the framework applies to any accelerator that exposes multiple voltage domains and power-gating capabilities.
+Though our evaluation focuses on a systolic-array accelerator with SRAM buffers and RRAM-based weight storage, the framework applies to any accelerator that exposes multiple voltage domains and power-gating capabilities.